Foreign policy of the Biden administration: Diplomatic engagements and human rights

 Biden held his second telephone call with Chinese leader Xi Jinping on September 9, 2021.
 On September 21, 2021, Biden urged the U.N.
-General Assembly to consider "relentless diplomacy" in amidst rising tensions between the U.S. and China.
+General Assembly to consider "relentless diplomacy" amid rising tensions between the U.S. and China.
 Without mentioning China by name, he said the U.S. is "not seeking a new Cold War or a world divided into rigid blocs."
 Meng Wanzhou returned to China on September 24.

 Biden held his first virtual meeting with Chinese Communist Party leader Xi Jinping on November 15, 2021.

 In December 2021, a coalition of Jewish organizations, including the American Jewish Committee and the Rabbinical Assembly, issued an open letter to Biden urging additional action in response to what they describe as an Uyghur genocide.

 In late June 2023, Blinken traveled to China and met with Xi; subsequent public statements by both countries were largely positive, with Xi and Blinken emphasizing that both sides have a responsibility to manage relations.
-Shortly, following Blinken's visit, President Joe Biden's reference to Chinese leader Xi Jinping as a “dictator” at an event for his 2024 reelection campaign, drew condemnation from China, which issued a démarche to U.S. Ambassador Nicholas Burns’ office.
+Shortly, following Blinken's visit, President Joe Biden's reference to Xi as a “dictator” at an event for his 2024 reelection campaign, drew condemnation from China.

 In April 2024, Biden and Xi held a call wherein they stressed the importance of peace and continued cooperation on the 2023 Woodside agreements.
 Biden warned Xi against interfering in the U.S. elections later this year, and remained committed to free and open navigation of the Taiwan Straits and protection of American interests in high technology.